tabriz-s/postal-office/README.md

 ---------------------------------------------------------
 Get Started:

-To access Web aplication: Click on the link '' to Acess the Web application
+To access the Web application: Click on the link '' to access the Web application

-To access Database open '' in a your prefered sql editor
+To access the Database: open '' in your preferred SQL editor

-To access the code: open your prefered code editor and click on "clone repository".
+To access the code: Select the "New MAin" branch, open your preferred code editor, and click on "clone repository".
 If this did not work, download the repository and open the COSCPFWA.sln file

 ---------------------------------------------------------
 Permissions:

-Costumer view: UH4customer@gmail.com
+Customer view: UH4customer@gmail.com
 Password: customerpassword

 Employee view: UH4employee@gmail.com